top of page

 The Build-Up

 The personal story was the entire build.
-Covington and Masvidal had been best friends from 2012 to 2019.
-They had trained together at American Top Team in Florida, lived as roommates, vacationed together, and supported each other through divorces and contract disputes.
-The relationship had ended publicly in early 2020 — reportedly over a financial dispute related to a shared real-estate venture — and the two had spent the following two years trading personal insults in interviews and on social media.
-Covington had attacked Masvidal's parenting; Masvidal had retaliated by publicly threatening violence.
+Covington and Masvidal had been best friends from 2012 to 2019, trained together at American Top Team in Florida, lived as roommates, and vacationed together.
+The relationship ended publicly in early 2020 — reportedly over a financial dispute — and the two spent the following two years trading personal insults.
+Covington had attacked Masvidal's parenting; Masvidal had publicly threatened violence.
+By fight night, they had not spoken in over two years.

 On the in-cage side, both men were coming off losses to Kamaru Usman.
 Covington had lost his rematch at UFC 268 by UD; Masvidal had been finished by Usman at UFC 261 by first-round KO.
-Both needed a win to stay relevant; both wanted to settle the personal grievance.
 Betting opened Covington at -240.

 Main Event: Covington vs. Masvidal

 The fight was a five-round Covington wrestling clinic.
-The former interim champion shot for takedowns from the opening seconds of round one, secured multiple ground positions through every round, and controlled top position for the majority of the fight.
-Masvidal's striking, the most-feared element of his game, never had the space to operate.
+He shot for takedowns from the opening seconds, secured multiple ground positions through every round, and controlled top position for the majority of the fight.
+Masvidal's striking never had the space to operate.

 Co-Main Event: Dos Anjos vs. Moicano